foopod/blog-2.0/_tutorials/how-to-gooogle.md

 ## How do I find the information I need?

-Google has given you some handy sites.
-Now you just need to find some relevant info to help you.
+Google gives you some handy sites, it's up to you to find the info you need.

-Websites structure their info in their own way.
-Here are some common ones and how to find what you are looking for.
+Each website shows it's data in it's own way.
+Here are some common sites and tips to find what you are looking for.

 **Stack Overflow** is one of your most powerful allies.
-They are kind of like yahoo answers but for coding.
-Just skim the question to see if it looks relevant to your problem and read the answers that have the most votes.
+It is kind of like yahoo answers but for coding.
+Just skim the question to see if it us like your problem and read the answers that have the most votes.

 **W3Schools** has tons of info on HTML, CSS and javascript.
-I like to go straight to the examples because that is where all the code is.
+The code and example sections are my favourite because that's where all the code is.

 For **anything else** you can just skim the page or use Find (CMD+F or CTRL+F) on the page to search for keywords.